Ketel Marte Player Props: Diamondbacks vs. Rockies

-Ketel Marte -- batting .289 with a double, two triples, a home run, a walk and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Noah Davis on the hill, on April 29 at 8:10 PM ET.
+After hitting .289 with a double, two triples, a home run, a walk and four RBI in his past 10 games, Ketel Marte and the Arizona Diamondbacks take on the Colorado Rockies (who will hand the ball to Austin Gomber) at 3:10 PM ET on Sunday.

-He hit a home run while going 1-for-4 in his most recent game against the Rockies.
+In his previous game, he hit a home run while going 1-for-4 against the Rockies.

 Ketel Marte Game Info & Props vs. the Rockies